harrism04/voice_call_masking/CALL_FLOW.md

 # Call Masking Flow

-This diagram illustrates the call masking flow implemented in this service.
+This diagram illustrates the actual implementation of call masking in this service.

 ```mermaid
 %%{init: {